Automata-Conditioned Cooperative Multi-Agent Reinforcement Learning: Introduction

 \section{Introduction}

-An emerging body of work advocates for the use of \textit{symbolic task specifications} in cooperative multi-agent reinforcement learning (MARL) as these task representations offer unambiguous semantics and concisely encode complex tasks~\cite{neary2020reward, smith2023automatic, shah2025learning}.
-Moreover, symbolic task representations such as reward machines~\cite{Icarte2020RewardMachine} and \emph{Deterministic Finite Automata} (DFAs) enable learning policies for long-horizon, temporally extended objectives~\cite{vaezipoor2021ltl2action, hasanbeig2020deep, jothimurugan2019composable, shah2024deep, voloshin2023eventual, yalcinkaya24compositional}.
-Most importantly, symbolic tasks provide a notion of \textit{compositionality} that allows us to break down complex tasks into smaller, simpler ones while still guaranteeing that the overall task is satisfied~\cite{neary2020reward,smith2023automatic,shah2025learning}.

-Prior work has demonstrated that it is possible to simultaneously learn how to decompose complex, team-level symbolic tasks into individual sub-tasks and to train policies for those sub-tasks within a MARL framework~\cite{shah2025learning}.
-However, two key limitations remain.
-First, existing methods take a trial-and-error approach to searching for a task's optimal decompositions, which greatly inhibits sample efficiency.
-Second, these methods are confined to the single-task setting, due in large part to the aforementioned sample inefficiency.
+A major challenge in \emph{Multi-Agent Reinforcement Learning} (MARL) is generalizing to a priori unknown tasks assigned at runtime, without retraining.
+In this multi-task setting, achieving \emph{cooperative} team-level objectives becomes even more difficult when agents execute decentralized policies without explicit communication.
+In such cases, each agent must reason about the tasks assigned to all agents to make optimal decisions toward completing both its own task and the team’s objectives.
+In turn, the representation of tasks becomes crucial for generalization and optimal team behavior.

-In this work, we introduce \emph{Automata-Conditioned Cooperative MARL} (ACC-MARL), a framework for learning multi-task, multi-agent policies where objectives are represented as DFAs.
-Our approach leverages recent work on learnable automata embeddings for multi-task RL~\cite{yalcinkaya24compositional,yalcinkaya2025provably} to provide meaningful representations of tasks to agents, allowing for an efficient transfer of knowledge across semantically similar tasks.
-We motivate ACC-MARL and the challenges involved in its feasibility in the following example.
+\emph{Formal specifications} have been proposed as a means for defining tasks for policies due to their well-defined operational semantics and concise encoding of long-horizon, temporally extended objectives~\cite{icarte2022reward, vaezipoor2021ltl2action, hasanbeig2020deep, jothimurugan2019composable, shah2024deep, yalcinkaya24compositional}.
+In \emph{cooperative MARL}, their \emph{compositional} nature allows us to break down complex tasks into simpler, smaller ones while satisfying the overall task~\cite{neary2020reward,smith2023automatic,shah2025learning}.
+However, existing methods are sample inefficient and confined to a single fixed~task.
+In this work, we present \emph{Automata-Conditioned Cooperative MARL} (ACC-MARL), a framework for learning multi-task, multi-agent policies where objectives are represented as \emph{Deterministic Finite Automata} (DFAs).
+Our approach leverages recent work on \emph{automata embeddings} for goal-conditioned RL~\cite{yalcinkaya24compositional,yalcinkaya2025provably} to provide meaningful task representations for conditioning decentralized MARL policies, enabling efficient transfer of knowledge across semantically similar tasks.
+We motivate ACC-MARL and the challenges involved in its feasibility in the following.